1964 Pacific typhoon season: Typhoon Opal (Naning)

 Opal formed from a tropical wave moving through the Caroline Islands in early December, with an initial wind circulation developing by December 8.
 The newly formed system organized quickly; by the time a reconnaissance aircraft encountered the system 160 km southwest of Chuuk Lagoon on December 9, Opal was already a typhoon with an eye spanning 40 km across.
 Between December 10–12, Opal moved between Yap and Palau, passing 65 km north of Kayangel with one-minute sustained winds of 260 km/h.
 On December 12, Opal reached its peak intensity with one-minute sustained winds of 315 km/h and a central pressure of 895 hPa (26.43 inHg).
 Data from the JTWC indicated that Opal's winds, along with Sally earlier in the year, were the highest of any typhoon in 1964.
 Opal also had the largest wind circulation of any typhoon in 1964, with a total span of 2,100 km.
-On December 14, the typhoon passed north of Cataduanes and Polillo Island and its winds began to lessen.
+On December 14, the typhoon passed north of Catanduanes and Polillo Island and its winds began to lessen.
 Later that day, Opal made landfall on central Luzon with one-minute sustained winds of 140 km/h.
 The typhoon weakened further as it moved over Luzon.
 Its center then executed a small counterclockwise loop over western Luzon before curving north and briefly emerging into Lingayen Gulf as a tropical storm.
 Opal crossed northwestern Luzon and the Babuyan Islands on December 16 and later became extratropical near Okinawa on December 17; this phase of Opal's development dissipated the next day.